miklevin/MikeLev.in/_posts/2023-05-07-simulation-hypothesis-or-not-is-a-false-dichotomy.md

 That's just intuition talking.
 As I said, I'm no scientist.
 This evolved attitude of mine has made me look less lovingly at Michio Kaku, Sean Carroll, and of course Neil deGrasse Tyson.
-They seem are wrong, with vindication too far off to be my Monday Night Football.
+They seem wrong, with validation of their high fallutin way too complex math too far off to be my particular Monday Night Football.
 Even the prolific Rovelli, one of the few from the Loop Quantum Gravity camp who can hold their own against the superstring rockstars is starting to sound a little floundering.
 At least he can watch for the ripples and echoes of the Big Bang in plain sight.

 The lesson here is about high-level and low-level programming, knowability, truth and truthiness, excessive confidence, false dichotomies, and setting your